Easy Pulled Pork Nachos

 STEP SIX: Bake them for 10 minutes until the shredded cheese has melted.

-STEP SEVEN: Remove the pulled pork nachos from the oven carefully, then drizzle with barbecue sauce and cilantro if desired.
+STEP SEVEN: Remove the pulled pork nachos from the oven carefully, then drizzle with barbecue sauce and sprinkle with cilantro, if desired.
 Let the nachos cool for about 1 minute before serving.

 Tips for the Best Pulled Pork Nachos Recipe